Lacoste, Vaucluse: Sights

 The vernacular architecture and cobblestone streets give the impression of a village where time has stood still.
-The oldest building in the town, the Maison Forte, dates back to the 9th century while the nearby Pont Julien remains one of the oldest standing examples of a working 1st century B.C.
-Roman bridge.
-Finnbar Mac Eoin, author of "Two Suitcases And A Dog" lives in Lacoste.
-He was the last person to drive across The Pont Julien before it closed to traffic in 2005.
+The oldest building in the town, the Maison Forte, dates back to the 9th century while the nearby Pont Julien remains one of the oldest standing examples of a working 1st-century BC Roman bridge.
+Finnbar Mac Eoin, author of Two Suitcases and a Dog, lives in Lacoste.
+He was the last person to drive across the Pont Julien before it closed to traffic in 2005.
 A plaque states, "We do not know who was the first person to cross, but an Irishman was the last".

 History

-Lacoste is best known for its most notorious resident, Donatien Alphonse Francois comte de Sade, the Marquis de Sade, who in the 18th century lived in the castle, Château de Lacoste, overlooking the village.
+Lacoste is best known for its most notorious resident, Donatien Alphonse François, comte de Sade (the Marquis de Sade), who in the 18th century lived in the castle, Château de Lacoste, overlooking the village.
 Following a series of incidents involving local women and the police, the Marquis fled the country but was eventually imprisoned.
 His castle was partially destroyed in an uprising in 1779 and was later looted and plundered by locals.
 It was later bought by fashion designer Pierre Cardin, who partially restored it and held cultural events there.

 During the first half of the 19th century the village saw a brief time of agricultural and economic prosperity from the Roman limestone quarries, but soon hit a slump in the second half of the century and a large portion of the upper village of Lacoste fell into disrepair and ruins.

 During World War II, the French Resistance took their foothold in the steep Luberon Mountains around Lacoste, and trenches and barbed wire still exist in the forested area in the valley, where resistance fighters prepared to square off with German troops.

 Culture

-Tony Perrottet of Slate said that Lacoste "always had a contrarian streak," citing the fact that Lacoste was a Protestant village surrounded by Catholic communities and that a Communist mayor had been in power for fifty years.
-There are two small cafes in town where locals and students go to socialize.
+Tony Perrottet of Slate said that Lacoste "always had a contrarian streak," citing the fact that Lacoste was a Protestant village surrounded by Catholic communities and that a communist mayor had been in power for fifty years.
+There are two small cafés in town where locals and students go to socialize.